Sainy-Mishra/Heart_Disease_Classification/README.md

 thal : Displays the thalassemia : 1,3 = normal 6 = fixed defect 7 = reversible defect: no proper blood movement when excercising

 target : Displays whether the individual is suffering from heart disease or not : 1 = yes 0 = nose or not : 1 = yes 0 = no

+# Installation
+<h3> Follow the steps to clone the Repo</h3>
+Open Git Bash.<br>
+Change to the directory you want.<br>
+Clone the repository by entering this command: git clone "https://github.com/Sainy-Mishra/Titanic-Classification.git"